Neppity3303/MintpaperEngine/README.md

 Linux Mint 22.2 and Older

 If you are running version 22.2, the automatic installer may not be able to resolve all system-level dependencies.
 You must manually ensure the following packages are installed via apt before running the setup script:
-Bash

-sudo apt update
-sudo apt install libayatana-appindicator3-dev gobject-introspection gir1.2-webkit2-4.1 libgirepository1.0-dev

 **General Setup**

-Once the system prerequisites are met, clone the repository and run the automated setup:
+Clone the repository and run the automated setup:
-Bash

 git clone https://github.com/Neppity3303/MintpaperEngine.git

 cd MintpaperEngine

-bash ./setup.sh
+./setup.sh

 **Creating Interactive Presets**